01 of 17

 T-Minus 4 Days: Pause Newspaper and Other Deliveries

 Newspapers on the front step can signal robbers that nobody is home.
 Many newspapers require at least three days' notice to stop delivery.Continue to 8 of 17 below.

 T-Minus 3 Days: Schedule Bill Payments Online

 Got bills to pay while you're away?
-Even if you'll have access to wi-fi on vacation, it's not a good idea to pay bills on a public, unsecure hotspot.
-It's much safer to schedule your payments before you leave home.Continue to 9 of 18 below.
+Even if you'll have access to wi-fi on vacation, it's not a good idea to pay bills on a public hotspot.
+It's much safer to schedule your payments before you leave home to prevent identity theft.Continue to 9 of 17 below.